Keralix/StockS-old/README.md

-# StockSProject (WIP)
+# StockSProject (WIP)/OLD
-Program meant for small businesses like shop to keep track of items at stock.(Work in progress)
+Program meant for small businesses like shop to keep track of items at stock.(Work in progress) Old project that i am not working any more.

 ## Features